-Each year, PPMD invites newly diagnosed families to attend the conference for free.
-For some families, the diagnosis is still too raw for them to attend a meeting such as this - and that's okay.
+Each year, PPMD invites newly diagnosed families to attend the Conference for free.
+For some families, the diagnosis is still too raw for them to attend a meeting such as this-and that's okay.
 However, when families are ready to take this step, they appreciate the opportunity to connect with the Duchenne community and learn all they can about care, advocacy and research, and most are glad they decided to attend.
 The community will be there for you, to hold you up when you are ready.
-Visit our conference application webpage (parentprojectmd.org/conference) to apply today.
+Visit our Conference application webpage to apply today (parentprojectmd.org/conference).